purocean/yn/README.md

 ## Attention

-- For mort extendable, Yank Note sacrifices security protection (command execution, arbitrary file reading and writing).
+- For more extendable, Yank Note sacrifices security protection (command execution, arbitrary file reading and writing).
 If you want to use it to open a foreign Markdown file, **be sure to carefully identify whether the content of the file is trustworthy**.
 - The encryption and decryption of encrypted files are both completed at the front end.
 Please **be sure to remember your password**.
 Once the password is lost, it can only be cracked violently.

 ## Yank-Note V3 Plan